CLNMR/trickgame/README.md

   - [x] Play card
   - [ ] Edge cases?
   - [ ] Dynamic messages after you did something wrong?
-- [ ] Log messages:
+- [ ] Implement Basic Bot
-  - [x] Choose role
+  - [x] Implement random action scheme
-  - [x] Playing a card hidden
+  - [ ] Implement 'Start game with bots' and have them play automatically
-  - [x] Choose person
+  - [ ] Maybe implement offline mode?
-  - [ ] Choose trump color
+- [ ] Look at end-of-game:
-  - [ ] Extra cards being dealt
+  - [ ] How are players with the same amount of points handled?
-- [ ] Basic Bot implementieren, der zufällige mögliche Aktion durchführt.
+  - [ ] How is the final leaderboard displayed?
-- [ ] Dev/Prod-Mode-Unterscheidung (sowohl build als auch flag im Spiel setzen)
+    - [ ] Properly calculate order with players at same spot
-- [ ] Look at end-of-game: How is the final leaderboard displayed?
-How are players with the same amount of points handled?
+    - [ ] Rework corresponding log entry
 - [ ] Advanced Role selection: Implement that each player has to choose from a limited number of roles, and add selection capability for that mode